FemtoEmacs/Sumerian/README.md

 </table>

 ## Third Rectangle
 The third rectangle contains the name of Ur-Nammu (𒌨𒀭𒇉), the king who rebuilt the temple of Nanna and is the document's author.
-The king's name is formed by 𒌨 (UR), which means man or dog, and 𒀭𒇉 (NAMMA), the Mother Earth of the Sumerians.
-Therefore, the king's name, 𒌨𒀭𒇉, means "The Man of Namma."
+The king's name is formed by 𒌨 (UR), which means man or dog, and 𒀭𒇉 (NAMMU), the Mother Earth of the Sumerians.
+Therefore, the king's name, 𒌨𒀭𒇉, means "The Man of Nammu."
 Note that the determinative of deity (𒀭) precedes the goddess's name.

 <table>
  <tr>
-  <th><h3>𒌨𒀭𒇉</h3></th>
+  <td><h3>𒌨𒀭𒇉</h3></td>
  </tr>
  <tr>
   <td>ur-nammu</td>